-Friday morning the town and the New Glasgow Business Advisory Committee unveiled a plan to create wireless eco-system in parts of the downtown, with the goal of expanding to include the entire downtown and from there the rest of town.
+This morning the town and the New Glasgow Business Advisory Committee unveiled the Flourish Wi-Fi Network – a plan to create wireless eco-system in parts of the downtown, with the goal of expanding to include the entire downtown and from there the rest of town.

 New Glasgow Business Advisory Committee vice-chair Jim Fitt presented the project.

 He made clear this isn’t something they are planning to do, but something that’s already been started.

 “Today is the day the switch gets flipped,” he said.